sbryngelson/group-docs/group-syllabus/formatting.md

 ```
 which is invoked for figures, tables, and sections via the commands `\Cref{}` and `\cref{}`, using the former if the reference is at the beginning of a sentence.
 Figures, tables, and sections are always treated as nouns.
+Check out the paper template in this repository for its use in the `preamble.tex` file.

 #### Equations

-First labeling them appropriately as
+First, labeling them appropriately as
 ```tex
 \begin{gather}
     Ax=b
     \label{e:lineareqn}
 \end{gather}
 ```
-and then reference then via the command `\eqref{e:lineareqn}`.
+and then reference then via `cleveref`!
+As `\cref{e:lineareqn}`.

-Treat your equations as nouns and never use the abbreviation "eqn." before it.
+Treat your equations as nouns, and never use the abbreviation "eqn." before it.
 * Like this: `The algorithm follows from reducing \eqref{e:someqn} to a first-order system.`
     * Which renders as:
     > The algorithm follows from reducing (1) to a first-order system.